Cookie Opt-in / Consent for TYPO3

 consentCookieSet

 The event helps to read users' settings and add additional custom logic.
-It can be used when you want to add your own statistics tracking or set the cookie on other domains and subdomains, etc.
+It can be used when you want to add your own statistics tracking or set the cookie on other domains and subdomains, etc. Use this Event if you need any complex logic with other complex 3rd party Tag Management solutions, such as Google Tag Manager or similar alternatives.

 Fired when: The user has selected his preferences and the cookie has been set (Accept or Accept all).